 What We Do

-We're on a mission to end the world water crisis in our lifetime.
+Empowering people to end their water crisis in their lifetime.

 We believe local men and women are the key.

 Water4 exists to empower local communities to transform themselves and solve their own crisis.

 We do this by training and supporting local entrepreneurs to start their own businesses, drill their own water wells, and become local engines of sustainable change.
 We also train local residents in sanitation and hygiene practices so they can prevent the spread of disease and sustain the benefits of clean water forever.